aham-oudeis/Training/launch_school/RB130-Foundations-more-topics/Notes/blocks.md

 The mechanism by which the block has access to the variables initialized in the outer scope is __binding__.

-But when we initialize a local variable inside of the block, it is not available in the outer scope.e
+But when we initialize a local variable inside of the block, it is not available in the outer scope.

 ```ruby
 loop { name = "Lily"; break}